mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

-- Sketchy surface display mode for source spaces with selection triangulation information created with the ``--ico`` option to mne_setup_source_space .
+- Sketchy surface display mode for source spaces with selection triangulation information created with the ``--ico`` option to mne_setup_source_space.

-- Rotation of the coordinate frame in the coordinate system alignment dialog, see Section 7.16;
+- Rotation of the coordinate frame in the coordinate system alignment dialog, see :ref:`CACEHGCD`.

-- Several new graphics output file formats as well as automatic and snapshot output modes, see Section 7.8.8.
+- Several new graphics output file formats as well as automatic and snapshot output modes, see :ref:`CACIJFII`.

 - It is now possible to inquire timecourses from stc overlays.
   Both labels and surface picking are supported.

-- Added an option to include surface vertex numbers to the timecourse output, see Section 7.13.3.1.
+- Added an option to include surface vertex numbers to the timecourse output, see :ref:`CACJJGFA`.

-- Overlays matching the scalp surface can now be loaded, see Section 7.14.
+- Overlays matching the scalp surface can now be loaded, see :ref:`CACFCHEC`.

 - The dipole display dialog has now control over the dipole display properties.
-Multiple dipoles can be now displayed, see Section 7.15.3.
+Multiple dipoles can be now displayed, see :ref:`CACGGAIA`.

 - Time stepping with cursor keys has been added.